Your Committee

 She teaches a range of UG and PG tourism modules, participates in international projects and exchanges, and supervises PhD research.
 Her main teaching and research interests are tourism policy and planning, urban tourism, urban regeneration and accessible tourism.

-Dr Ilaria Pappalepore, University of Westminster
+Dr Isabella Ye, University of Greenwich

 Co-opted Members